14 Fun Fall Activities for Preschoolers

 The leaves are turning and the air is crisp.
 There are so many things to love about the autumn season.
-If you're looking for creative, new ways to entertain your little ones, you came to the right place.
+If you're looking for creative, new ways to entertain your little ones or round out your Thanksgiving time lesson plans, you came to the right place.

 And the best part is you don't even have to choose between educational and entertaining - you can incorporate both!
 Check out this list of fun fall activities for preschoolers that will keep your youngsters laughing and learning this season.